 - January 2011: Fractional photothermolysis laser treatment of male pattern hair loss.
 Also using the 1550 nm erbium-glass laser.

 In the latest South Korean study in mice, it was found that the most effective (ablative) laser dosage was “the 10 mJ/spot and 300 spots/cm2 setting”.
-Hopefully some of these scientists will soon conduct studies on humans to get the most effective dosage on us neglected Homo Sapiens.
+Hopefully some of these scientists will soon conduct studies on humans.

 It does seem like light amplification by stimulated emission of radiation (LASER) can now legitimately be considered as a tool in the fight against hair loss.
 It is likely that in the years ahead, scientists will experiment with many newer lasers and with various duration and power settings.